mwarning/p2p-gui/README.txt

+Check the wiki for screenshots and more.
+This project was big and a mostly complete project (multiple protocols/GUIs/Skins/Translations) but the D environment has changed a lot - still, this project hash a lot of interesting code.

-﻿P2P-GUI is a web GUI for different p2p programs written in the D programming language.
+P2P-GUI is a web GUI for different p2p programs written in the D programming language.

 This program combines a simple web server with gui-protocol interfaces to MLDonkey/aMule/rTorrent and giFT